alexUXUI/react-wordpress-docker/README.md

 # TODO ✅
 ## Deploy to AWS
-  - Find a good hosting stratedgy that makes sense for our needs
+  - Find a good hosting strategy that makes sense for our needs
   - t2 micros for EC2 and RDS
 ## Set up CI / CD
   - use AWS codepipline to store our code in an S3 bucket and build it when we publish new changes